sashamahalia/Jazzifier/README.md

 # jazzifier

 Take a plain chord and press a button to jazzify it.
-Built in Vue, with Tone and Tonal libraries.
+Built in Vue, with Tone.js, Tonaljs and Sharp11 libraries.

 ## Project setup
 ```